ethanp/programming/Notes/Networking and Network Programming Notes.md

 * Batch your transfers, and idle whenever possible
     * If you keep their radio on, you're wasting their battery life
 * Cache resources locally, only redownload if you know it changed

+## Distributed Systems

+Some notes from *"*From P2P and Grids to Services on the Web: Evolving Distributed Communities,* Taylor & Harrison, 2nd Ed.
+Springer: Computer Communications and Networks, 2009.

+### What is a "Service"

+> A service is a software entity that can be used to represent *resources*, and therefore capabilities, on a network.
+Services receive a reqest, and (optionally) return a response; similar to a function call. --- Taylor & Harrison, pg.
+8